Step1 – Complete your online registration as soon as possible

 Additional requirements for international students:

-- Your passport, Student visa, any previous visas for the UK and all other relevant immigration documents.
+- Your passport, Student visa (or other entry visa), any previous visas for the UK and all other relevant immigration documents.

 Please also check your registration email which will include any additional requirements linked to your offer.